AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 **Jul 2024 - Aug 2024**

-The SGI is a program that starts with a week-long tutorial in geometry processing, followed by group projects mentored by experts in the field.
+The [MIT SGI](https://sgi.mit.edu/sgi-2024) is a program that starts with a week-long tutorial in geometry processing, followed by group projects mentored by experts in the field.
 Below are the projects I contributed to:

 #### Deforming Mesh
 In this project, I explored different metrics to compare the "wiggliness" of shapes, focusing on Gromov-Hausdorff, Hausdorff, and Chamfer distances.
 The project involved applying these metrics to analyze and quantify shape dissimilarities.
 My work contributed to developing a deeper understanding of how these distances can be used in practical geometry processing applications.